rehierl/node-tree-outliner/about-basics.md

 ### open and closed sections

+A section is open, if it is still allowed to associate entities (nodes, a title, subsections, etc.) with it.

 * synonymous - open, has started

-A section is open, if it is still allowed to associate entities (nodes, a title, subsections, etc.) with it.

 * synonymous - closed, has ended

 A section is closed, if no more associations are allowed.

-* From that point on, a section is fully defined/qualified by the sectioning node and the section's nodes.
+* A section is fully qualified/defined once it is closed.

 ### associated resources